My husband and I are planning a 3 week tour of Malaysia this July. We thought we would drive from KL and want to cover

 Hey Pip!
 I suggest staying at local's homes when you're in Malaysia!
 Malaysia is popular for it's homestays. it's cheaper than staying at hotels and your host can also teach you more about the malaysian culture or introduce you to other locals (maybe if you're lucky you'll get a homecooked malaysian meal :D )

 Try sites like www.travelmob.com for Asia pacific destinations.
 I used that once and it was quite user friendly!
 You can also try other sites like 9flats.com..
-Cheers! over 5 years ago
+Cheers! about 6 years ago